-I first read about using Simplex F and Vasculin (next section) in a case study by Arthur Freedman, DVM titled “Nutritional Support for a Case of Canine Urinary Incontinence.”
+I first read about using Symplex F and Vasculin (next section) in a case study by Arthur Freedman, DVM titled “Nutritional Support for a Case of Canine Urinary Incontinence.”
 He details a case study of a 10 year old golden retriever with urinary incontinence.
 Both Proin and DES (conventional drugs) had not helped, and Proin had caused hypertension.

 Vasculin by Standard Process

-Freeman’s article also mentions that in certain cases it is helpful to combine Simplex-F with a product called Vasculin.
+Freeman’s article also mentions that in certain cases it is helpful to combine Symplex-F with a product called Vasculin.
 Vasculin contains components that support muscles as well as B complex vitamins which enhance nerve conduction.